OuterHavenLLC/App/README.md

 * Attached content previews now properly render in content editors.
 * Administrators may now set the default platform-wide UI variant and modify allowed media file extensions.
 * When purging album, conversation, and media data, the vote databases for all comments are also purged.
-* A revamped attachments UI allows Members unprecedented control over media attached to primary content. (starting full adoption...)
+* A revamped attachments UI allows Members unprecedented control over media attached to primary content. (pending adoption for Chat messages...)
 * Revised the means by which Cover Photos and Profile Pictures are handled at the Core level.
 * A new GetSymbolicLinks() object in the Core library now handles in-line Live View links, with more link types to be added as needed.
 * Members may now create a slide show of Cover Photos as an alternative to the traditional (default) Cover Photo.